-Acceptance of such transactions by NSCC would be subject to NSCC's standard validation criteria for incoming trades.
-See NSCC Rule 7, supra note 8.
+&lt;sup>26 Acceptance of such transactions by NSCC would be subject to NSCC's standard validation criteria for incoming trades.
+See NSCC Rule 7, supra note 10.

-The term "OCC Clearing Fund" as used herein has the same meaning as the term "Clearing Fund" in OCC's By-Laws, supra note 4.
+&lt;sup>27 The term "OCC Clearing Fund" as used herein has the same meaning as the term "Clearing Fund" in OCC's By-Laws, supra note 6.